-- Phyllis Geans, CPA, RTSBA | Assistant Superintendent for Business & Finance
+- Phyllis Geans, CPA, RTSBA | Assistant Superintendent of Operations

-- Dr. Melvin Getwood | Assistant Superintendent for Curriculum and Instruction - Secondary
+- Dr. Melvin Getwood | Assistant Superintendent - Programs & Post-Secondary Education

-- Dr. Kim Vine | Chief Education Reform Officer
+- Dr. Kim Vine | Assistant Superintendent - School Leadership

-- Kathy E. Londow, SPHR, SCP-SHRM | Executive Director of Human Resources
+- Jimmy Wyble| Director of Human Resources

 Phyllis Geans, CPA, RTSBA

+Ms. Geans earned her Bachelor of Science degree in Accounting from the University of Arkansas in 1985 and her Master of Arts degree in Information Systems Management from Webster University in 1991.
+She became a licensed Certified Public Accountant (CPA) in 1988 and graduated from the Wharton/Entergy Executive Program in 2002.
 Outside of PAISD, Asst.
 Superintendent Geans has shared her talents in various capacities throughout the community.
 Among the organizations that have received her support are the American Red Cross, March of Dimes and the Cystic Fibrosis Association.
 She was recognized by the Beaumont YWCA in 2000 for her outstanding service and was the Beaumont Habitat for Humanity 2002 Barry F. Long Award recipient for Outstanding Volunteer.

 Dr. Melvin Getwood